OpenEvalProject/evals/manuscripts/elife-68128/v2/manuscript.md

 As TRPV3 is highly expressed in keratinocytes, we further determined the inhibitory effect of dyclonine in primary mouse epidermal keratinocytes.
 After stabilizing the channel current by repeated application of 2-APB, we tested the inhibitory effect of 5 and 30 μM dyclonine (Figure 1J).
 On average, TRPV3 currents were reduced to 52% ± 7% and 13% ± 0.01% of control level by 5 and 30 μM dyclonine, respectively (Figure 1K), reaching the similar level of inhibition by the wide-spectrum TRP channel blocker ruthenium red (RR, Figure 1J).
 From the dose-response curve (Figure 1L), the IC50 of dyclonine was assessed to be 5.2 ± 0.71 μM, with a Hill coefficient of nH = 2.4 ± 0.75 (n = 7).
 Thus, dyclonine effectively suppresses the activity of endogenous TRPV3 channels in mouse keratinocytes.

-## Dyclonine is a potent inhibitor of TRPV3 channel
+### Dyclonine is a potent inhibitor of TRPV3 channel

 Next, we compared the inhibitory effect on TRPV3 of dyclonine to its impact on other TRP channels.
 TRPV1, TRPV2, TRPM8, and TRPA1 channels were expressed in HEK 293T cells and respectively activated by capsaicin, 2-APB, menthol, and allyl isothiocyanate (AITC).
 We observed that 10 μM dyclonine exhibited little inhibition on TRPV1, TRPV2, TRPM8, and TRPA1, but potently inhibited TRPV3 channel (Figure 2A).
 The corresponding reduction in current amplitude was 2% ± 1% for TRPV1, 6% ± 1% for TRPV2, 9% ± 2% for TRPM8, 5% ± 1% for TRPA1, compared with 87% ± 1% inhibition of TRPV3 current (Figure 2B).
 By applying a series of dyclonine concentrations, we derived dose-response curves (Figure 2C).
 The corresponding IC50 values of dyclonine for inhibiting TRPV1, TRPV2, TRPM8, and TRPA1 channels (336.3 ± 12.0 μM, 36.5 ± 3.7 μM, 72.4 ± 10.9 μM, and 152.35 ± 16.3 μM, respectively) were one or two orders of magnitude higher than that for TRPV3 inhibition (3.2 ± 0.24 μM), indicating that dyclonine represents an effective inhibitor of TRPV3 channel.

 ![Figure 2.](https://cdn.elifesciences.org/articles/68128/elife-68128-fig2-v2.jpg)

-**Figure 2.:** (A) Representative inward current traces from whole-cell voltage-clamp recordings show the inhibitory effects of 10 μM Dyc on TRPV1 (A), TRPV2 (1A), TRPV3 (2A), TRPM8 (3A), or TRPA1 (4A) channels (Cap: capsaicin; Men: menthol).
+**Figure 2.:** (A) Representative inward current traces from whole-cell voltage-clamp recordings show the inhibitory effects of 10 μM Dyc on TRPV1 (A1), TRPV2 (A2), TRPV3 (A3), TRPM8 (A4), or TRPA1 (A5) channels (Cap: capsaicin; Men: menthol).
 Bars represent duration of drug application.
-(5B) Summary of relative currents before and after Dyc (10 μM) treatment.
+(B) Summary of relative currents before and after Dyc (10 μM) treatment.
 Numbers of cells are indicated in parentheses.
 (C) Dose-response curves of Dyc for inhibition of indicated ion channel currents.
 Solid lines represent fits by Hill equation, with IC50 = 337.4 ± 19.4 μM and nH = 2.0 ± 0.31 for TPRV1 (n = 7), IC50 = 31.1 ± 2.7 μM and nH = 2.9 ± 0.50 for TPRV2 (n = 8), IC50 = 81.8 ± 12.7 μM and nH = 1.2 ± 0.20 for TRPM8 (n = 6), and IC50 = 154.7 ± 15.6 μM and nH = 1.3 ± 0.15 for TRPA1 (n = 6).
 For comparison, the dose-response curve of TRPV3 channel from Figure 1C is displayed in red with IC50 = 3.2 ± 0.24 μM and nH = 2.2 ± 0.32 (n = 6).
 (D) Suppression of 2-aminoethoxydiphenylborate (2-APB)-evoked currents by Dyc in a human TRPV3 (hTRPV3)-expressing HEK 293T cell.
 Representative inward current trace shows the reversible block effect of Dyc (30 and 50 μM) at the holding potential of –60 mV.
 (E) Summary of inhibition of hTRPV3 by Dyc.
 Membrane currents were normalized to the responses elicited by the saturated concentration of 2-APB (100 μM) alone.
 (F) Dose-response curve for Dyc on blocking of hTRPV3.
 Solid line represents a fit to a Hill equation, yielding IC50 = 16.2 ± 0.72 μM and nH = 1.91 ± 0.14 (n = 11).
 (G) Inhibition of frog TRPV3 (fTRPV3) currents by Dyc.
 Representative whole-cell currents at –60 mV in a fTRPV3-expressing HEK 293T cell.
 After sensitization by repeated application of 3 mM 2-APB, the cell was exposed sequentially to 15 and 30 μM Dyc with 3 mM 2-APB.
 (H) Summary of inhibition of relative currents elicited by 3 mM 2-APB, 3 mM 2-APB with Dyc 15 or 30 μM.
 (I) Concentration-response curve of Dyc on the inhibition of fTRPV3 currents.
 Solid line represents a fit by a Hill equation, with IC50 = 12.31 ± 1.6 μM and nH = 1.6 ± 0.34 (n = 7).
 The dotted line indicates zero current level.

 The above results were obtained for mouse TRPV3.
 We further asked whether the inhibitory effect of dyclonine on TRPV3 is consistent across different species.
 Similarly, we performed whole-cell recordings in HEK 293T cells expressing hTRPV3 and frog TRPV3 (fTRPV3), respectively.
 They were activated to a stable level by repetitive 2-APB stimulation.
 Addition of dyclonine, indeed, efficiently suppressed the activation of both types of TRPV3 channel (Figure 2D–I).
 Dose-response curves for dyclonine inhibition yielded an IC50 value of 16.2 ± 0.72 μM for hTRPV3 and 12.3 ± 1.6 μM for fTRPV3, respectively.
 Therefore, the inhibition of TRPV3 by dyclonine is conserved across species.

-## Inhibition of TRPV3 by dyclonine is voltage-independent
+### Inhibition of TRPV3 by dyclonine is voltage-independent

 To obtain a complete description of the inhibitory effect of dyclonine, we next investigated its voltage dependence using a stepwise protocol (Figure 3A).
 We measured membrane currents in TRPV3-expressing HEK 293T cells using a Cs+-based pipette solution that blocks most outward K+ channel current but permits measurement of outward conductance mediated by the nonselective TRPV3 channel.
 A low-concentration 2-APB (40 μM) activated small voltage-dependent currents with steady-state outward rectification, characteristic of TRPV3 currents in heterologous expression systems (Figure 3A).
 Addition of dyclonine in the extracellular solution significantly diminished TRPV3-mediated outward and inward currents (Figure 3A).
 By contrast, 10 μM RR, a broad TRP channel blocker, only inhibited TRPV3-mediated inward currents but enhanced outward currents (Figure 3A), which is consistent with early report (Cheng et al., 2010).
 Dyclonine inhibition of both inward and outward currents was further confirmed by the I-V curves derived from pooled data (Figure 3B).
 We found no significant difference inhibition at hyperpolarized voltages versus depolarized voltages, showing that the inhibition occurred independently of the membrane potential (Figure 3C).
 Together, relative to the wide-spectrum blocker RR, dyclonine more effectively inhibits TRPV3 channel in a voltage-independent manner.